ResetXPDR/MSFS2020_AutoFPS/README.md

     - FPS Tolerance (all versions except 0.4.2) - larger changes less often.
       - Determines how much variance from your target FPS must occur before the app will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
       - The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
-      - TLOD changes are allowable on the ground in this mode with the VFR flight type, so be aware of potential ground texture tearing/flashing issues because of it.
-    - Auto TLOD - functions similar to Auto OLOD by using an altitude schedule.
+    - Auto TLOD - functions similar to Auto OLOD by using an altitude schedule and is best for when using system FPS caps.
       - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
       - The app will set TLOD Base at or below the Alt TLOD Base (AGL), set the TLOD Top at or above Alt TLOD Top (AGL) and interpolate in between.
       - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
 The default value is 5.